 If you're looking for more ways to develop your skills, you will have the opportunity to participate in student media, where you can produce and cover all of Quinnipiac's 21 NCAA Division I team games, both home and away.
 Travel with the team, collaborate with local media, tweet, publish, write, edit, post, produce.
 You'll be immersed in real working environments that blur the lines between being a student and being a professional.

 Students have the opportunity to study abroad as part of our core communications programs.
-From Ireland to Nicaragua, and from LA to NYC, our students learn by doing with some of our best global partnerships.
+From Ireland to Nicaragua, and from Los Angeles to New York City, our students learn by doing with some of our best global partnerships.

 Collaborations designed for impact